beranek1/php-web-analytics/README.md

 include "webanalytics.php";
 ```

-After running webanalytics.php once you will see a simple report when opening webstatistics.php.
+Run your script / webanalytics.php once to initialize the database tables, now webstatistics.php will show you an current analysis of your web traffic and visitors.

 ### Interested in using WebAnalytics as a library or in a modified way?
 You can disable auto run in the settings:
 ```php